 - Define the monitoring strategy.

-For either option, you must specify a sliding window for comparison.
-This defines how often the threshold (whether automatically calculated or manually specified) must be violated within a sliding window of time to raise an event (violations don't have to be successive).
+- Specify a sliding window for comparison.
+The sliding window defines how often the threshold (whether automatically calculated or manually specified) must be violated within a sliding window of time to raise an event (violations don't have to be successive).
 It helps you to avoid overly aggressive alerting on single violations.
 You can set a sliding window of up to 60 minutes.
-Additionally, you must specify:

 - Auto-adaptive baseline—how many times the signal fluctuation is added to the baseline.

 - Static threshold—the threshold value.
-Dynatrace suggests a threshold based on the previous data.
+Dynatrace suggests a value based on the previous data.